robbierobs/notes/dataManagementFoundations.md

 *	**unique index** - index key can only have one pointer value associated with it (row)
 * **Relational Model of Data**
 * **IMPORTANT: The Entity Relationship Model (ERM)**
+    * **required attribute** - attribute that must have a value
+    * **optional attribute** - attribute that does not have to have a value
+    * **domain** - set of possible values i.e. (0,4) for a GPA, lowest is 0, highest possible is 4
+    * **relational schema** - shorthand notation for table structure ex.
+TABLE NAME (KEY_ATTRIBUTE1, ATTRIBUTE 2, ...
+ATTRIBUTE K)
+    * **composite attribute** - an attribute that can be further subdivided into additional attributes exx.
+ADDRESS can be subdivided into street, city, state, zip code
+    * **single-valued attribute** - only has a single value
+    * **multivalued attribute** - has many values
+    * **derived attributes** - aka computed attributes - an attribute whose value is calculated (derived) from other attributes
+    * **participants** - entities that participate in a relationship
+    * **connectivity** - describes the relationship classifications
+    * **cardinality** - min/max numbers of entity occurrences associated with one occurence of the related entity
+    * **existence dependence** - whether an entity can exist when it is associated with anothe related entity occurrence
+    * **existence-independent** - entity can exist apart from all of its related entities, **strong entity/regular entity**
+    * **existence-dependent** - entity cannot exist apart from all of its related entities
+    * **weak relationship / non-identifying relationship** - exists if primary key of related entity does not contain a primary key component of the parent entity
+    * **strong relationship / identifying relationship** - exists when primary key of related entity contains a primary key component of the parent entity
+    * **weak entity** - entity is existence-dependent, has a primary key partially or totally derived from the parent